drtonyr/carbonTaxBackstop/docs/README.md

 | 10 | 51791 | 9564 | 18 | 36.7 | 30.4 |
 | mean | 27412 | 3829 | 12 | 21.5 | 18.9 |

-Thus a carbon tax of £500/tCO2e would be expected to raise £3829 p.a. per household and reduce average emissions from 21.5 tCO2e p.a. to 18.9 tCO2e p.a, a reduction of 12%.
-Note that this is a backstop, we still haven't factored in the decarbonisation of expenditure.The change in expenditure is assumed to occur over 10 years and so is 1.1% per year.
+Thus a carbon tax of £500/tCO2e would be expected to raise £3829 p.a. per household and reduce average emissions from 21.5 tCO2e p.a. to 18.9 tCO2e p.a, a reduction of 12%.The change in expenditure is assumed to occur over 10 years and so is 1.1% per year.
+Note that this is the worse-case backstop, we still haven't factored in the decarbonisation of expenditure and so the changes would be significantly less than this.

 ## Carbon Tax and Decarbonisation

-So far we've assumed a high rate of carbon tax and seen that the worst case effect of the backstop is likely to be a small reduction in household spending every year and consequently a small reduction in CO2e per year - all of this done without decarbonisation.
+So far we've assumed a high rate of carbon tax and seen that the worst case effect of the backstop is likely to be a small reduction in household spending every year and consequently a small reduction in CO2e per year - all of this done without significant decarbonisation.

 There are many ways to decarbonise our economy.
 Many items are reasonably, wind is already the most economical way to generate electricity in the UK and solar worldwide.
 The hardest areas to decarbonise are where the high energy density of fossil fuels can't easily be replaced, such as in aviation.
 Thus the worse case is when we have to remove CO2e from the atmosphere, and this was used to set the carbon tax rate.